Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space or blocking their path or unnessairily following a match official
 - unnecessarily touching a match official including to get their attention,  demonstrate a foul / no foul, or interfering with showing a card /  signaling [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969) [2](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)
-- surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (Having play restart will have them usually go away.
-Suspend the match and have players go to their benches if surrounding/crowding does not immediately stop after warning.
-If players still keep on surrounding/crowding just abandon the match.)
+- surrounding/crowding a match official (Don't bother explaining anything if there are more than two people from the same team.
+Having play restart will have them usually go away.
+If they remain, caution a player.
+If the cautioned player remains, they will get a second caution.
+If players still keep on surrounding/crowding abandon the match.)
 [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - imitating a match official, including their words, accents, gestures, and movements
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
 - coming a distance or running to complain, especially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)
 - sarcastic or condescending clap/clapping
 - throwing (spiking) the ball to the ground [1](https://www.youtube.com/watch?v=oaRIL13l-hE)
-- slamming the ground with the hand(s)
+- excessively staring at a match official
 - kicking/throwing the ball away or holding/blocking it (could also be delay of the restart)
-- raising your hand(s) for an extended period of time (e.g 4 seconds)
+- raising your hand(s) for an extended period of time (e.g 6 seconds)
 - failing to leave the penalty area and being behind the penalty mark for a penalty kick (could also be delay of the restart)
-- complaining with no shirt on or jersey number is not visible (tell them to go away - can't identify the player if it rises to dissent)
+- complaining with no shirt on or jersey number is not visible (tell them to go away immediatly as you can't identify the player if it rises to dissent - caution if they remain)

 If the referee decides to give a caution for dissent and wants to stop play, make sure there is no advantage.
 The restart would be an indirect free kick at the spot of the offense.

-Context matters in all cases: a player slamming the ground since they missed a shot/pass is not dissent.
+Context matters in all cases.
+For example, sarcastic clapping to a team mate for a bad pass is not dissent.

 #### **Entering/Leaving**